huggingface/huggingface_hub/docs/hub/tutorial-add-library.md

 >>> hf_hub_download(repo_id="lysandre/arxiv-nlp", filename="config.json")
 ```

-Download a specific version of the file by specifying the `revision` parameter, which can be a branch name, tag or commit hash:
+Download a specific version of the file by specifying the `revision` parameter, which can be a branch name, tag or commit hash.
+The commit hash must be a full-length hash instead of the shorter 7-character commit hash.

 ```python
 >>> from huggingface_hub import hf_hub_download